 Finding a quote hadn’t crossed my mind, and it’s not like I’m out rubbing shoulders much with the cream of the design crop.
 I told Nikki it was unlikely, but to leave it with me and I’d see what I could do.

 A few days later I was having an email chat with Chris Nutter, communications director at Chermayeff & Geismar in New York.
-He was helping to arrange an interview with Tom Geismar (the interview you kindly submitted questions for).
-I put two and two together and ran the quote idea past Chris.
+He was helping to arrange an interview with Tom Geismar, so I put two and two together and pitched the quote idea.